towersvault/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.x
-- Cubone rarity in rock tunnel 2nd floor increased from 1.2% to 6.3%
+- Cubone rarity in rock tunnel 2nd floor increased from 1.2% to 6.3%.
 - Farfetchd rarity on route 12 increased from 4.3% to 6.3%.
 - Farfetchd rarity on route 13 increased from 1.2% to 4.3%.
+- The player can now choose whether or not to generate a new Trainer ID when selecting New Game Plus.
+- Wild pokemon randomizer lists have been slightly adjusted.

 v1.24.3
 - Girl trainer on route 8 has text adjusted to reflect having a Clefable